axi0mX/ipwndfu/README.md

     - s8001
     - s8003
     - t8012

-* full jailbreak with Cydia on latest iOS version is possible, but requires additional work
+*Full (Cydia-inclusive) jailbreak on any iOS version is possible, but requires additional work*

 ## Quick start guide for checkm8